dannynelson/guitar-quest/README.md

 - heroku scheduler for challenges

 Immediate Features
+- add loading indicators to every page
+- saving roles does not work correctly
+- relax password requirements, validate on client and add helper text

-- notifications
+x notifications
   x figure out clearing isRead for notifications (by clicking link or mark all as read)
-    x also, how to highlight that a notification is unread? x notification for progressing to next level x unique icon for each notification x sort notifications newest first x limit number queried and paginate them (show more)
-- dont query for every userPiece on each level x grade when waitingToBeGraded changes to false, not when grade changes x if piece graded multiple times, user gets too much experience x send comment and grade in one request.
+    x also, how to highlight that a notification is unread? x notification for progressing to next level x unique icon for each notification x sort notifications newest first x limit number queried and paginate them (show more) x dont query for every userPiece on each level x grade when waitingToBeGraded changes to false, not when grade changes x if piece graded multiple times, user gets too much experience x send comment and grade in one request.